svenslaggare/gitnotes/README.md

 Content based searches "grep" can be done with the `gitnotes grep` command.
 It is also possible to search for past content using the `--history` argument where a git commit spec is used.

+### Converting note to PDF
+Notes can be converted to PDF's with `gitnotes conver <note> <destination>`.

+Under the hood, `pandoc` is used.
+See https://www.baeldung.com/linux/pdf-markdown-conversion for how to install.

 ### Interactive mode
 The interactive mode have some additional features that are not available using the CLi directly such as the ability of combining different operations into one commit: